TobyDavids/Global-Terrorism-Analysis/README.md

 9. What is the no of casualities based on each attack type?
 Which attk type has contribute most to casuality?
 10. What is the trend of attacks over the years?

-The solutions to these pressing questions can be found [here](https://github.com/TobyDavids/Global-Terrorism-Analysis/blob/main/PostgreSQL%20Analysis%20Solutions)
+The solutions to these questions can be found [here](https://github.com/TobyDavids/Global-Terrorism-Analysis/blob/main/PostgreSQL%20Analysis%20Solutions)

 ## DATA MODELLING
 The model is a star shcema.
 There are 4 dimension tables and 1 fact table(event).
 The dimension tables were all joined to the fact table with a one-to-many relationship.